underwhelmingToaster/progress_tab_bar/README.md

 of color, text, outline and dimensions of the tab.

 # Contributing to this plugin
-This plugin is still very much in the early stages of developement, so any contribution in form of plugin developement, examples or tests is greatly apprechiated.
+This plugin is still very much in the early stages of development, so any contribution in form of plugin development, examples or tests is greatly appreciated.
 See my [GitHub](https://github.com/underwhelmingToaster/progress_tab_bar) for more information.